Dancing Bodies in Coventry - Part 2

 January - July 2020

-The Dancing Bodies in Coventry project has secured funding from Coventry University City of Culture Grants 2019-2020 scheme and the University Partnership Coventry Creates Funding Call to embark on a second iteration of the project.
+The Dancing Bodies in Coventry project has secured funding from the University Partnership Coventry Creates Funding Call to embark on a second iteration of the project.

 Dancing Bodies in Coventry is a multimedia project that will continue to document the legacy of dance in the city of Coventry.
 The very successful first iteration made 16 films, a pilot podcast episode, and several visual banners/posters, and went out into the city to creatively share those materials with a variety of communities using projecting techniques.